jaker821/Skylit-Photography-Website/README.md

 - **File Uploads:** Multer + Sharp (image compression)
 - **Image Processing:** react-image-crop for client-side cropping
 - **Styling:** CSS3 with dark/light mode support

+## What's New in v2.2.1

+### 🎨 **New Features:**
+- **📧 Invoice PDF Email** - Send professional HTML invoices as PDFs directly to clients via email
+- **📦 Package Selection in Invoices** - Select packages from dropdown in invoice items, auto-fills description and price
+- **👤 Auto-Populate Client Info** - Selecting a user account automatically fills client name and email fields
+- **💰 Auto-Calculate Totals** - Invoice totals automatically calculate from line items in real-time
+- **🎯 Improved Invoice Form UX** - "Link to User Account" moved to top with helpful instructions

+### 🔧 **Improvements:**
+- **📄 Professional Invoice Design** - Beautiful HTML invoice template with proper formatting and styling
+- **🔄 Real-Time Calculations** - Invoice totals update automatically when items are added, removed, or modified
+- **📋 Flexible Item Entry** - Choose from packages or enter custom descriptions for invoice items
+- **🎨 Enhanced Form Layout** - Better organization with user account linking at the top

 ## What's New in v2.2.0